h15200/notes/go.md

 `T(v)` converts the value v to the type T

 `i := 31` // declares int i which has value of 31
-`u := uint(i)` // declares uint u which has value of 31. int 31 was conversted to uint
+`u := uint(i)` // declares uint u which has value of 31. int 31 was converted to uint

 ## constants

-Constants can be character, string, boolean, or numeric values consts can't be declared using the := syntax structs, slices, maps can't be consts
+Constants can be character, string, boolean, or numeric values const can't be declared using the := syntax structs, slices, maps can't be const

-convention to capitalize consts
+convention to capitalize const but only inside functions.
+Otherwise, it will signal that it should be exported

 `const Big = 1000000000`